AllanRaf/wowvideo/README.md

 ## Technologies used

 - React-Native
-- react-native-youtube

 ## Installation and Quick Set Up

 The instructions below are for Mac users.

-Before being able to install the app and make it run you need to have react-native, npm, cocoapods and Xcode installed.
+Before being able to install the app and make it run you need to have react-native, npm (a package manager), cocoapods and Xcode installed.

 npm is the package manager used and the Xcode tool is used to simulate an iPhone to test your app.
 Cocoapods is also required to manage dependencies for your Xcode project.